 As you can see in the “Health Systems A and B” graphic, even though these two health systems looked the same at the beginning of the COVID-19 crisis, they end up at very different places.

 So what happened?
-Let’s fast forward to January 2021.
-Nearly all the Medicare Accelerated and Advance Payments have been recouped (reducing cash on hand by 60 days), and each organization experienced losses during the calendar year.
-Health System A had losses that amounted to 15% of net revenues in 2020.
+Let’s fast forward to December 2022.
+Nearly all the Medicare Accelerated and Advance Payments have been recouped (reducing cash on hand by 60 days), and each organization experienced losses during the time period.
+Health System A had losses that amounted to 15% of net revenues in 2020 and extended into 2021 and 2022.
 System B had losses of 25% of net revenues.
 System A was proactive in managing its costs and capital expenditures.
-It has approximately 170 days cash and reserves on hand — a big change but still providing a safety margin.
+It has approximately 100 days cash and reserves on hand — a big change but still providing a safety margin.
 System B experienced higher losses because volumes did not return as quickly as management had anticipated.
 They were slower to reduce costs and did not properly detect that their payer mix had greatly deteriorated due to significant COVID-19 impacts to the industries in their markets.
 This hurt their margins for services performed and reduced overall volumes because of patients who lost jobs and thus their employer-sponsored insurance, and delayed care.
-Additionally, System B had construction delays and cost overruns on a new facility.
-This convergence of factors reduced cash and investments to under 90 days on hand.
-Unfortunately, some of the investments were illiquid and difficult to convert to cash.
-This caused further challenges and the risk of triggering bond covenants that require 60 days cash on hand.
+Additionally, System B had construction delays and cost overruns on a new facility, as well as higher than anticipated physician losses.
+This convergence of factors reduced cash and investments to essentially zero.

-The example highlights how two health systems seemingly in similar financial positions pre-COVID-19 and feeling financially stable in the early weeks of the crisis can, by the beginning of the new year, be in far different positions.
-Could System B have assessed its financial stability during fall 2020 to make sure it was still in the “Safety Zone”?
+The example highlights how two health systems seemingly in similar financial positions pre-COVID-19 and feeling financially stable in the early weeks of the crisis can, in just a few years, be in far different positions.
+Could System B have assessed its financial stability during fall 2020 or early 2021 to make sure it was still in the “Safety Zone”?